isaacto/cronrepo/README.md

     This undos the modification to your crontab, thus uninstalling the cron job.
 It also uninstalls the cron runner file generated during installation.

+  * Listing invocations

+        # cronrepo list-inv <dir> --target <target> --minlevel <level> \
+              --start <dt> --end <dt>

+    This lists the expected invocations of the cron job entries that occur between the specified `<dt>` (datetime, in 'YYYY-mm-ddTHH:MM'), inclusive.
+Jobs are listed only if it has a level of at least `<level>`.
+The output is in a format that you can save and run in the shell.

 # The cron runner